Abilities

 van Inwagen’s point is that, provided the incompatibilist has offered arguments for the claim that such abilities are incompatible with determinism—as, in van Inwagen’s presentation, the incompatibilist has—the production of an analysis is as yet no answer to those arguments.
 For those arguments are also arguments, inter alia, against the compatibilist’s favored account of ability.

-There are, then, several obstacles for the compatibilist who wishes to appeal to an account of ability in defense of compatibilism.
+There are, then, at least two obstacles for the compatibilist who wishes to appeal to an account of ability in defense of compatibilism.
 First, there is the general difficulty of actually giving an extensionally adequate theory of ability.
-In addition, we have now turned up a couple of more specific challenges to the compatibilist.
-There is van Inwagen’s point just outlined, namely that arguments for the incompatibility of abilities and determinism are, inter alia, arguments against any theory of ability that is congenial to the compatibilist.
-And, finally, there is the point that we encountered in our discussion of the new dispositionalism in Section 5.1, which is that certain platitudes about ability — in particular, those involved in certain judgments about moral responsibility — may be recalcitrant to compatibilist treatments.
+Now there is also van Inwagen’s point just outlined, namely that arguments for the incompatibility of abilities and determinism are, inter alia, arguments against any theory of ability that is congenial to the compatibilist.
 Taken together, these points seem to pose a serious obstacle to any theory of ability that is both compatible with determinism and in accord with our ordinary judgments about what ability requires.

-What is the compatibilist to say in light of these obstacles?
 One response is to make a distinction between two kinds of compatibilist project.
 (Compare Pryor 2000 on responses to skepticism).
 One project is to convince someone moved by the incompatibilist’s arguments to retreat from her position.
 Call this ambitious compatibilism.
 For precisely the reasons van Inwagen gives, it is doubtful that any theory of ability will suffice for a defense of ambitious compatibilism.
 There is another project, however, that the compatibilist might be engaging in.
 Let us say that, for some reason or other, she herself is not convinced by the incompatibilist’s argument.
 She is still left with an explanatory burden, namely to explain, if only to her own satisfaction, how it could be that abilities are compatible with the truth of determinism.
 Here the compatibilist’s aim is not to convince the incompatibilist of the error of her ways, but simply to work out a satisfactory conception of compatibilism.
 Let us call this modest compatibilism.
 This distinction is not often made, and it is not always clear which of these projects classical compatibilists are engaged in.
 If the latter project is indeed part of classical compatibilism, then we may grant many of the above points while still granting the theory of ability a central place in defenses of compatibilism.
-For it may be that, though a theory of ability is of no use to the ambitious compatibilist, it has a crucial role to play in the defense of modest compatibilism.
+For it may be that, though a theory of ability is of no use to the ambitious compatibilist, it has a crucial role to play in the defense of modest compatibilism about freedom and determinism.

 Bibliography